Customer satisfaction: Purpose

 On a five-point scale, "individuals who rate their satisfaction level as '5' are likely to become return customers and might even evangelize for the firm.
 A second important metric related to satisfaction is willingness to recommend.
-This metric is defined as "[t]he percentage of surveyed customers who indicate that they would recommend a brand to friends."
+This metric is defined as "[t]he percentage of surveyed customers who indicate that they would recommend a brand to friends".
 A previous study about customer satisfaction stated that when a customer is satisfied with a product, he or she might recommend it to friends, relatives and colleagues.
 This can be a powerful marketing advantage.
-According to Faris et al., "[i]ndividuals who rate their satisfaction level as '1,' by contrast, are unlikely to return.
+According to Farris et al., "[i]ndividuals who rate their satisfaction level as '1,' by contrast, are unlikely to return.
 Further, they can hurt the firm by making negative comments about it to prospective customers.
 Willingness to recommend is a key metric relating to customer satisfaction."

+In a business context where purchasing decisions involve a number of different individuals with varying objectives and professional backgrounds, Jagdish Sheth noted that varying degrees of satisfaction with previous usage of a product or a supplier are one of the reasons why business decisions can become challenging when a consensus on a purchasing decision is required.